BatzoglouLabSU/SIMLR/README.md

 **DOWNLOAD**

 We provide both the R and MATLAB implementations of *SIMLR* (both standard and large scale) in the SIMLR branch, while the master (stable version) or the development (development version) branches provide the version of *SIMLR* available on Bioconductor.

-Furthermore, we also provide a Python implementation for SIMLR large scale.
+Furthermore, we also provide a Python implementation for SIMLR which can be found at https://github.com/bowang87/SIMLR_PY.

 **RUNNING SIMLR R IMPLEMENTATION**